 Although some end users known Windows as the sole operating system, there is a lot of different type of operating systems.
 Actually, we can them as Operating System Families because there are different versions and alternatives in those operating systems.

 Windows is the most popular operating system family where there are different versions of it.
 Windows is a user-friendly operating system that is mainly designed for Personal Computer.
 Windows also provided as a Server version for enterprise use.

 - Windows Vista

 - Windows Server 2019

 Unix is the father of all operating systems which is designed to be used by computer scientists.
 Unix mainly uses the command line to complete tasks.
-It is not so user-friendly but it inspires the operating systems like Linux, BSD, and MacOS.
+It is not so user-friendly but it inspires operating systems like Linux, BSD, and MacOS.

-Linux is a very interesting operating system which bases Unix and started in 1990 by Linux Torvalds as a free operating system.
+Linux is a very interesting operating system that bases Unix and started in 1990 by Linux Torvalds as a free operating system.
 Linux is actually a kernel part of the operating system and there are distributions where they complete the operating system with the system and user-level tools.
 Here is some popular distribution.

 - Red Hat